zlatanvasovic/hackwork/README.md

 * Hackwork isn't server-specific, so you can run it on whatever server you want.
-* Every `.php` file in `core/`, except `hackwork.php` is included in default layout.
+* Every `set.*.php` file in `layouts/*/` is included in default layout.
 There are variables and functions, but you can also add other things, like classes.
 * Copyright info is included in default footer (`layouts/default/footer.php`).
 * There is [a repository shortlink](http://git.io/hackwork) if you can't remember URL of the repository.